Lectrum/breakpoints-json/README.md

 ## Contributing

-If you want to suggest an improvement to our package feel free to fork this repo.
-To run tests execute the following in a terminal:
+If you want to suggest an improvement to this package feel free to fork this repo.
+To run tests execute the following in your terminal:

 `npm test`.

-And then send us PR.
-It is an excellent possibility to receive plus 100 to your karma, and you'll help us a lot.
+Then send us PR.
+It is an excellent possibility to giving your karma little push, and you'll help us a lot.